Ali-El-Mikdadi/GeoHub/README.md

 Yes, GeoHub is completely free to use and open-source for all users.

-## 4. Can I contribute to GeoHub?

-Absolutely!
-We welcome contributions.
-Check out the [Contribution Guidelines](link-to-contributing) for more details.

-## 5. I have a suggestion or found a bug.
+## 4. I have a suggestion or found a bug.
 Where can I share it?

 Feel free to share your suggestions or report bugs on our [Issues](https://github.com/Fronexe/GeoHub/issues) page.
 We appreciate your feedback!

-## 6. How can I stay updated on GeoHub's progress?
+## 5. How can I stay updated on GeoHub's progress?

 Follow us on [GitHub](https://github.com/Fronexe/GeoHub) for updates.
 You can also join our community discussions on [Discussions](https://github.com/Fronexe/GeoHub/discussions) for announcements and news.